+Today we are talking about bacteria.
+In particular, we are talking about the difference between probiotics and prebiotics.
 When we think of bacteria, we often think about germs, disease and sickness, but not all bacteria are bad for us.
 Our bodies are the natural home to trillions of microorganisms that are essential to our health and wellbeing.

 Today we are diving into the topic of probiotics v.s prebiotics and busting the confusion over what is what and why bacteria can also be good for us.